Web Design and Development

 ECPI University’s Software Development major and Web Design and Development program track offers a challenging course of study designed to develop graduates’ knowledge in logical information design, visual creativity, and multimedia communication.
 ECPI offers a fast-paced, hands-on learning environment which helps students cultivate good communications skills, analytical problem-solving, teamwork, and decision-making skills.
-Moreover, the Web Design and Development program track can provide graduates with knowledge in a wide spectrum of areas including:
+Moreover, the Web Design and Development program track could provide graduates with knowledge in a wide spectrum of areas including:

 - Web Page and Web Site Design

 - User Experience (UX) Design

 - Interactive, Data-driven Web Pages

 Web Design and Development graduates can be employed in wide range of fields including:

 Students in the B.S. in Computer & Information Science program are tasked with developing planning, design, implementation, and support skills in operating systems, networking, software programs, and security.
 Students are also expected to develop additional focused skills based on which major the student pursues.
 Students are tasked to learn principles of excellent customer service in order to assist clients with technical issues.